Consumer Internet Protection Program

 When malicious activity is detected on your account, we provide web and email (when available) notifications for your protection and privacy.
 Follow the instructions carefully.

-Once you have removed the malware from your computer, you should consider installing anti-virus software such as Norton Anti-Virus, which also comes with your CenturyLink high-speed internet service.
+Once you have removed the malware from your computer, you should consider installing anti-virus software such as McAfee Anti-Virus, which also comes with your CenturyLink high-speed internet service.
 Anti-virus software can detect viruses and malware and prevent them from being installed on your computer.

 For more information on how to protect your personal information and to learn about good Internet security, visit our Digital Safety & Security web site!